DEFRA/defra-ai-sdlc/pages/appendix/README.md

 2. Set up your **Rules for AI** to ensure consistent code generation
 3. Use the **Prompt Library** to get better results from your AI tools

 The **Contributing** guide shows you how to share your own prompts, rules, and improvements with the wider Defra community.

+{% include page-navigation.html
+   prev_url="../feature-development/"
+   prev_title="Feature Development"
+   next_url="/"
+   next_title="Welcome" %}